Wundte/EcsStateMachine/Assets/README.md

 EcsStateChangeSystemsIds
 ```

-Used for selecting enter/exit systems.
+Used for selecting enter and exit systems.

 ### Factories